remoshock/remoshock/README.md

 ## ✔️ Requirements

-- One or more PAC shock collars (Pacdog ACX or BCX collar or anything compatible with ATX or DTX remote).
+- One or more compatible shock collars:
+  - PAC collars (Pacdog ACX or BCX collar or anything compatible with ATX or DTX remote)
+  - Nameless "Dog Shock Collar", often with a yellow remote control
 - A Software Defined Radio (SDR) transmitter that works on the required frequencies (tested using a HackRF device).
 - Linux with Python 3 (tested on Ubuntu 20.04)
 - Universal Radio Hacker: `apt install python3-pip python3-pyqt5; pip3 install urh`